aebabis/roguelike/BACKLOG.md

   - Tooltips don't update on state change
   - Enemies try to move when they're snared
   - number hotkeys not working in firefox
-  - Autopath only stops if an enemy is visible during the player's turn, and not if an enemy became visible while waiting
   - Door opening animation should be delayed same as creature moving
   - Leap
     - should not let you jump to a solid tile